robotology/iit-ibm/README.md

 <a name='introduction'></a>
 ## Introduction

 This library has been developed with the idea of bringing YARP to any device without heavy code dependencies (It just needs an Internet Browser!).
 The idea is to have a server in charge of directly interacting with the YARP C++ layer (and the rest of the YARP network) while clients are completely implementation and hardware independent.
-Indeed, code is shipped by the server to all clients, which therefore do not need to install anything (a parte from the Browser).
+Indeed, code is shipped by the server to all clients via [websockets](https://en.wikipedia.org/wiki/WebSocket?oldformat=true) (in particular the [Socket.io](http://socket.io/) Node module), **without the need to install anything on the client machine** (a part the Browser of course).

 <p align='center'>
 <img src="https://github.com/cciliber/YarpJS/blob/master/images/YarpJS_Network.png" width="60%">
 </p>

-The library is based on Node.js, which is implemented in C++ and has a natural way to interact with external C++ code via [Node addons](https://nodejs.org/api/addons.html).
+The library is based on Node.js which can be natively integrated with external C++ code via [Node addons](https://nodejs.org/api/addons.html).

 <a name='installation'></a>